weezel/example-gin/README.md

     the shutdown.
 * Database retry with exponential backoff and connection pooling.
 * Gin middlewares for logging and database.
+* Enable OpenTelemetry tracing with Gin Gonic integration by default.
 * No logging for certain routes/paths (currently /health and /metrics).

 ## Usage